THE QUEEN’S COMMONWEALTH TRUST SAFEGUARDING POLICY

 Step 9 Full records of the allegation, decisions, actions and outcomes must be kept securely with restricted access to them.

 Step 10 The Safeguarding Strategy Group will need to maintain oversight over any external or internal investigations and determine the necessary actions once the outcomes of any investigation is completed.

 Annex 4b – Flowchart

 Annex 4c – How to proceed with a safeguarding incident report in respect of a Grantee

-Step 2 On receiving this information the Safeguarding Manager will notify the Safeguarding Lead who will in turn call a Safeguarding Strategy Group meeting.
+Step 2 On receiving this information the Safeguarding Officer will notify the Safeguarding Lead who will in turn call a Safeguarding Strategy Group meeting.
 The purpose will be to determine what action will be taken and by whom at QCT and the Grantee.

-Step 3 Where the Grantee already has a robust safeguarding policy and procedures then they should be responding to the concern or allegation and reporting back regularly to the Safeguarding Manager (or Lead) on the steps they have taken and the outcome.
-They can seek support from the Safeguarding Manager (or Lead) as necessary and this could involve the provision of technical and financial assistance to any investigation as needed.
+Step 3 Where the Grantee already has a robust safeguarding policy and procedures then they should be responding to the concern or allegation and reporting back regularly to the Safeguarding Officer (or Lead) on the steps they have taken and the outcome.
+They can seek support from the Safeguarding Officer (or Lead) as necessary and this could involve the provision of technical and financial assistance to any investigation as needed.
 Clearly much will depend on the legislation in country and where there are safe and trustworthy child or adult services and police in country.
 Where these do exist, the Grantee should work in conjunction with those statutory bodies to safeguard.

 Annex 4d – How to proceed with a safeguarding incident in respect of organisations partnering with QCT